LeHack/Docker-network-research/README.md

 ### Ansible-container

 :arrow_right: Be aware that Ansible-container has recently reached _version 0.9.1_ which introduced [a few major changes](https://www.ansible.com/blog/ansible-container-0-9).
-Thus this is the version I'll be talking about in this chapter (actually even 0.9.2rc0 due to a bug).
+Thus this is the version I'll be talking about in this chapter (actually even 0.9.2rc0 due to a bug I found midway, but I'd recommend trying with 0.9.1 first).

 OK.
 Remember when I called Ansible a supercharged SSH client?
 Well then ansible-container is a supercharged [ansible-playbook](#ansible-playbook-with-docker-registry).